+The non-driver category has been our most exciting growth area and a differentiator for the Company.
 We are devoted to the development, manufacturing and marketing of non-driver products to diversify our customer base and product portfolio to offer total solutions of image processing and human interface related technologies in addition to our driver IC products.
-The non-driver category is our most exciting long-term growth engine and a differentiator for the Company.
 Our non-driver products delivered the strongest growth in 2014 owing to many new product launches and project wins.
 During 2016, our non-driver businesses experienced tremendous growth, primarily driven by the LCOS and WLO businesses due to shipments to one of our leading AR device customers.
-We expect that our non-driver businesses will continue to account for an increasing percentage of our sales.
+Additionally, our WLO business hit inflection in the middle of 2017 when we began mass shipment to an anchor customer.